 - Sending advance reminder alerts to customers when payments are to be taken out.

-- Be sure your merchant billing descriptors are accurate and match what the customer sees at checkout or your location.
+- Ensuring merchant billing descriptors are accurate and match what the customer knows your business as.

 - Utilize tracking numbers for shipped products.

-- Have a clear and simple return policy and product warranty – to reduce chargebacks.
+- Have a clear and simple return policy and product warranty.

 What Consequences Do Merchants Face From Payment Reversals?